 Any student planning to relocate to a new address must provide notice to the placement team.
 A relocation form can only be considered 16 weeks prior to the scheduled start date to ensure placement within 100 miles or 1.5 hour one-way/3 hour round trip commute of your new address.
 In addition, the CSD program does not lead to licensure in all states.
 Notify your Student Support Manager and the Placement Team if you move to a new STATE to ensure you remain in a state where licensure can be obtained through the Baylor online program.
-If relocating to a new state, follow this link and complete the https://www.baylor.edu/professionaleducation/index.php?id=970522 and complete the Location Change Form.
+If relocating to a new state, follow this link to complete the Relocation Form: